walterfreeman/phy211/index.md

 ### Upcoming assignments:

-- [Homework 3](hw/hw3-2020.pdf) is posted.
-It is due **Tuesday, February 3**, before the exam.
+- [Homework 4](hw/hw4-2020.pdf) is posted.
+It is due **Wednesday, February 12**.
+(Note that the PDF says "Homework 2", but it is really Homework 4.
+I will fix this ASAP.)

 ### Upcoming help hours:

-* Prof. Freeman in the Physics Clinic, 9:30-11:30 on Friday
+* Prof. Freeman is out of town and will return next week.
+He'll hold help hours **Monday from 3-5 PM**.
 * Prof. Rudolph in the Physics Clinic, 2-4 PM on Friday
-* Prof. Freeman in the Physics Clinic, 9-12 on Monday
-* There is almost always a grad student tutor in the Physics Clinic, so stop by!

 ### Information